Mushtaq-D5037/Projects/Recommender Systems/readme.md

 **Item Based Approach:**<br>
 1.Build a item-user matrix ( in simple terms it is a transpose of user-item matrix)<br>
-2.Measure the similarities between the items
+2.Measure the similarities between the items<br>